madeintandem/scssketch/README.md

 DP gives you the styles for a `<p>` tag at desktop size, etc.

-#### Sub-selectors
+##### Sub-selectors
 If you need more than one style at a given size, you can use sub-selectors!
 You can add a decimal point and any number of decimal places.

-#### Variant
+##### Variant
 Need still further differentiation, such as color variants?
 You can add ANYTHING after the selector inside of the tag.
-It will be ignored, but you can add it.
+It will be ignored in the output, but you can add it to help with organization within Sketch

+##### Name
+The name of the style will be included as a comment in the SCSS file.
+For elements with a CSS selector (h1-h5 and p), the variables will be named with the selector and NOT the name.

 ### Colors
 The plugin can export colors as an SCSS variable.
 In order to indicate that a color should be exported, create a Layer Style with a color fill and no shadows.
 Only the fill color will be exported.
 You may name your layer style whatever you want.
 Variables are exported in alphabetical order, which is how they appear in Sketch.